Bill 1: Act Respecting the Future of Quebec

-The Act Respecting the Future of Quebec (also known as "Bill 1" or the "Sovereignty Bill") was a bill proposed to the Quebec National Assembly by Premier Jacques Parizeau and his Parti Québécois government in 1995.
-It proposed to give the National Assembly the power to declare Quebec "sovereign", with the "exclusive power to pass all its laws, levy all its taxes and conclude all its treaties".
+Bill 1: Act Respecting the Future of Quebec (also known as the "Sovereignty Bill") was a bill proposed to the Quebec National Assembly by Premier Jacques Parizeau and his Parti Québécois government in 1995.
+It proposed to give the National Assembly the power to declare Quebec sovereign, with the "exclusive power to pass all its laws, levy all its taxes and conclude all its treaties".
 It received a first reading in the National Assembly but the final version of the bill was never voted on following the defeat of the sovereignty option in the 1995 Quebec referendum.
 Had it become law, it would have served as the legal basis for the Quebec government to declare Quebec a sovereign country.

 Preamble

 The bill contained a 1,586-word preamble, evoking the history of Quebec and the right of the Quebec people to choose its destiny.
 It also contained considerable poetic phrases, such as "We know the winter in our souls.
 We know its blustery days, its solitude, its false eternity and its apparent deaths."
 It concluded with the phrase, "We, the people of Québec, through our National Assembly, proclaim: Québec is a sovereign country."

 The original version of the bill had a blank page as its preamble.
-Jacques Parizeau explained it this way: "[T]he preamble... has intentionally been left unwritten.
-This preamble will eventually become the Declaration of Sovereignty of Quebec.
-It must describe who we are as a people and who we wish to become.
-As such, it must be a vivid reflection of our values and our hopes, our traditions and our ambitions.
-This blank page calls out to all of us.
-We must devise it together, participate and contribute the best of ourselves."
+Jacques Parizeau explained it this way:

 In the end, the preamble was written by several prominent pro-sovereignty Quebec writers and poets, including famous Quebec singer Gilles Vigneault, author-playwright Marie Laberge, sociologist Fernand Dumont and constitutional experts Andrée Lajoie and Henri Brun.

 Main text

-In addition to declaring Quebec a sovereign country, the bill lays out several key steps in the independence process.
+In addition to declaring Quebec a sovereign country, the bill laid out several key steps in the independence process.
 It required the Government of Quebec to propose to the rest of Canada a partnership treaty based on a "Tripartite Agreement" signed on 12 June 1995 between Parizeau, Bloc Québécois leader Lucien Bouchard and Action democratique du Quebec leader, Mario Dumont.
 This agreement outlined a series of proposals that the leaders agreed a sovereign Quebec would make to Canada to share power between the two countries, including in the areas of: